 - The University System office must consider and approve proposals to rename degree/major programs.
 For concentrations, certificates, and minors, the USG offices require notification of university approval only.

 - Normally, the renamed program can be officially added to the university curriculum (i.e., added to the record of official programs in the Banner system) after official approval or return acknowledgment of university-level approval from the USG.
-(A copy of the official University System acknowledgement will be forwarded to the originating college(s) upon receipt by the Vice President for Enrollment Management and Student Success, with copies to the chair of CAP and the Associate Provost for Institutional Effectiveness.)
+(The APIE will send a copy of the official University System acknowledgement to the originating college(s) and the chair of CAP upon receipt.)